Ethics Committee

 National Health Sciences Research Committee

-According to the G-NHSRC, MWI-4, MWI-15, and MWI-51, any proposals submitted to the National Health Sciences Research Committee (NHSRC) must be accompanied by the following (Note: The regulations provide overlapping and unique elements so each of the items listed below will not necessarily be in each source):
+According to the G-NHSRC, MWI-4, and MWI-15, any proposals submitted to the National Health Sciences Research Committee (NHSRC) must be accompanied by the following (Note: Each of the items listed below will not necessarily be found in all sources, which provide overlapping and unique elements):

 - The NHSRC checklist (MWI-4)